SouthernMethodistUniversity/intro-to-python/docs/quickstart.md

 ## Synchronous workshop
 - **Hands on workshop, can be online or in person**
-- In this **3 hour workshop** participants will be introduced to Anaconda Navigator, Jupyter Lab, and Python.
+- In this **90 minute workshop** participants will be introduced to Anaconda Navigator, Jupyter Lab, and Python.
 - Participants will need access to a computer and the ability to install software (administrative permissions).

 * [Register for upcoming Scholarship & Research workshops this semester.](https://libcal.smu.edu/calendar/?cid=-1&t=g&d=0000-00-00&cal=-1&ct=55599&inc=0)